willburgir/PortfolioBuilder/readme.md

 **This project is under development**

 **TODO:**
-- TimeTracker report should show total metrics
 - Somehow show the Efficient Frontier curve
-- Add to graph: (a) risk free rate (b) line tangent to Eff Front. (c) Optimal portfolio
 - Highlight the S&P500 on the scatter plot
 - Let users highlight any portfolio on the curve (from input)
-- Replace sample input by real values, maybe with yfinance
+- Replace sample input by real data, maybe with yfinance
+- Let users input risk free rate and borrowing interest rate
+- Extend Capital Allocation Line beyond 100% into optimal portfolio
+- Provide better, more complete explanations of the theory on this page